How To Color A Cell In Google Sheets Based On Value

 Step 1: Select the Cells to Color Code

 Select the range of cells you want to color code.
 This can be a single column, multiple columns, or even an entire row or sheet.
-(See Also: How To Fill Color In Google Sheets Cell Using Formula)
+(See Also: How Do I Make A Table On Google Sheets)

 Step 2: Choose Your Color Scheme